fortanix/sdkms-performance-testbench/README.md

 * [Python3](https://www.python.org/downloads/)

 ### *Usage*
 Basic usage with random user, account details and test endpoint to export the env file.
-Default endpoint used will be [sdkms.test.fortanix.com](sdkms.test.fortanix.com)
+Minimum python version required is 3.7.
 ```
-python setup_script.py
+python3.7 setup_script.py
 ```

 Optional Arguments to create a user with particular email and password or using existing account ID, group ID or app ID.